The minimum wage is the lowest hourly wage that an employer can pay an employee for labor.

 29 states and D.C. currently have minimum wages above the federal minimum wage of $7.25.
-The highest minimum wage among these states is $12, which Washington, California, and Massachusetts have adopted.
-Washington D.C. currently has the highest minimum wage in the United States at $13.25.
+Washington D.C. currently has the highest minimum wage in the United States at $15.00, followed by California with $14.00.

-Alabama, Louisiana, Mississippi, South Carolina, and Tennessee have not adopted a state minimum wage and therefore have adopted the $7.25 federal minimum wage.
-New Hampshire repealed its state minimum in 2011, adopting the $7.25 minimum as well.
+Alabama, Louisiana, Mississippi, South Carolina, and Tennessee have not adopted a state minimum wage and, therefore, adopted the $7.25 federal minimum wage.
+In addition, new Hampshire repealed its state minimum in 2011, adopting the $7.25 minimum as well.

 According to this information from the NCSL, several states have enacted legislation to raise their minimum wages by increments over the next several years.
 One example of these states is New Jersey, where the minimum wage will increase by $1.00 on January 1st of every year until it reaches $15.00 by January 1st, 2024.
 Other states who have also enacted future increases to reach a $15.00 minimum wage over the next several years are: